halhwadi/Dijkstra-s-search-algorithm-and-A-search-algorithm/README.md

 2- Implement the A\* search algorithm using a Euclidean heuristic on a road network graph.

-Note: This Implementation is little bit different than the standard one&#39;s mentioned below ( We dropped closed and cost dictionaries)
+<b>Note: This Implementation is little bit different than the standard one&#39;s mentioned below ( We dropped closed and cost dictionaries) </B>

 [View Source Code](https://github.com/halhwadi/Dijkstra-s-search-algorithm-and-A-search-algorithm/blob/main/Dijkstra's%20search%20algorithm%20and%20A%20search%20algorithm.ipynb)